jakerobb/k8ssandra-scripts/README.md

 ### The Big Three
 #### setup-all.sh
 Creates and starts everything you need from scratch.
 When complete, you'll have:
-* Helm configured and updated with all of the necessary repos
+* Helm configured and updated with all the necessary repos
 * A running Kubernetes environment in Kind or k3d
 * kube-dashboard installed
+* Metrics Server installed
 * Traefik installed and configured (if you have enabled ingress)
 * k8ssandra installed